(revised 7/5/2018)

 Can you help me compare the two insurance plans?

 Health insurance is a very personal issue, as it depends on one's personal medical history, needs, and particular situation.
-You can compare the costs and benefits of each plan by clicking on the plan name: Rice Plan (Aetna) or Rice Alternate Plan (SAS).
+You can compare the costs and benefits of each plan by taking a look at the Plan Information sections at https://oiss.rice.edu/studenthealth.

 What do Exempt and Non-Exempt mean and how do I know if I am Exempt?